kingbootoshi/cypher-swarm/docs/to-do.md

 functions that:
 1. track if the bot is following a user so we can load in the (FOLLOWING) data to a user (DONE)
-2. track tweets the bot has already replied to so we can filter them out of get-mentions/homepage/search/get-tweets
+2. track tweets the bot has already replied to so we can filter them out of get-mentions/homepage/search/get-tweets (DONE)
 3. track tweets & actions the bot has already done so it can't do the same action on a tweet twice (DONE)
 4. track the idle status of the terminal agent [supabase table done, need to add actual function to index.ts]
 5. track the command history of the terminal agent (DONE)